Migrating from version 1 to version 2 of the extension

 Like Visual Studio Team Services, LaunchDarkly supports environments, which let you manage your feature flags throughout your development lifecycle.

 The first step to setting up our extension is to add one LaunchDarkly service endpoint (found under Settings -> Services in your VSTS project dashboard) to your project, so that the extension can connect to your LaunchDarkly account.
-We have added a new endpoint type which consists of a name, and an account access token, which you can find in your LaunchDarkly account settings.
+We have added a new endpoint type which consists of a name, and an API access token, which can be created in your LaunchDarkly account settings.
 Your new token will require at least write-level access.
 If you're using custom roles, you may create a token with a role targeting environments and feature flags relevant to your VSTS projects.

 The next step is to add our rollout task to your release definitions.
 You'll find the task under the Deploy tab of the Add tasks dialog.